mdaines/viz-examples/README.md

 For the `worker.html` example, make sure the `script-tag` directory is served over HTTP.

-## TypeScript

-Demonstrates importing and using Viz.js in TypeScript.

-    cd typescript
-    yarn install
-    yarn build

 ## Webpack

 Viz.js using a Web Worker, bundled with Webpack.